timofeysie/ruff-hashbrown/www/src/app/content/home/react/chat.md

 export const ChatPanel = () => {
   const { messages, sendMessage, status, stop } = useChat({
     model: 'gpt-4o-mini',
-    messages: [
-      {
-        role: 'system',
-        content:
-          'You are a helpful assistant that can answer questions and help with tasks.', },
+    system: 'You are a helpful assistant that can answer questions and help with tasks.',
-    ],
     tools: [
       createTool({
         name: 'getLights',